 Update your Cash Book once a week

-- Look through your paying-in book stubs.
+- Look through your paying-in book stubs and check your online bank statement.
 Enter into the Cash Book details of all the invoices paid.

 - If you are registered for VAT, record separate figures for the value of the invoice excluding VAT and for the VAT amount.